Culture, media and sport

 Professor Nicholas Crowson is a Professor of Contemporary British History with a particular interest in homelessness from the 1880s to the modern day.
 This includes recreating the life stories of vagrants in late Victorian times; exploring the hidden history of the mass squatting of military camps in 1946; examining the role of the Reception Centres after 1946; and considering the impact of ...

 Director, Edward Cadbury Centre

-Although my interests are varied, I am fundamentally a biblical scholar who works on the reception history of the Bible, particularly its influence on society, its handling by Pentecostals and Evangelicals throughout the world today and its interpretation in music and the arts.
-My PhD, in the field of biblical ethics, provoked my interest in literary-critical approaches to the Hebrew Bible ...
+Although my interests are varied, I am fundamentally a biblical scholar and literary critic who works on the reception and impact of the Bible, particularly in the contexts of its influence on society, its handling by Pentecostals and Evangelicals globally and its interpretation in music and the arts.
+My PhD, in the field of biblical ethics, provoked my interest in the role of the Bible as a ...

 - +44 (0)121 415 8348

 I am a social and regional historian with teaching and research interests in the history of the West Midlands region after 1700 and the history of ethnic minorities and anti-slavery.
 I am also Editor-in-Chief of the History West Midlands project.

 Chair of Shakespeare Studies and Fellow

 I’m interested in the life in Shakespeare and other literature, and in exploring the ways in which it can inform, enhance and challenge life now.
 I'm also interested in the way standard critical forms (such as the essay and approved styles of critical prose) reveal but also limit the kind of experience reading is held to be, and I'm ...

 Associate Professor in Ethnomusicology and Popular Music Studies